-Referees are critical to soccer – the game can’t be played without them.
+Referees are critical to soccer – games can’t be played without them.
 The referee’s job is to be the official in charge of the game.
-They are the independent arbiter and manager of the game.
-Their authority extends to everyone at the field, including players, substitutes, team officials, spectators, and even assistant referees.

 REFEREE DUTIES & REQUIREMENTS